Posted by Alison Arthur on 04 Dec 2018

 Myth 5: Electronic bill payments are made most often on nights and weekends

-The Bottom Line: There are commons myths around EBPP that can prevent businesses from providing the most user-friendly experience to their customers.
+The Bottom Line: There are common myths around EBPP that can prevent businesses from providing the most user-friendly experience to their customers.
 Get the facts by working with an EBPP solution provider that can help bust these myths and deliver the experience that your customers are looking for.